Fujifilm X20 vs Sony A6300

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X20 does not offer wifi capability.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X20 or the Sony A6300 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X20: